-If you want a quick boost in color, do consider adding some Penningtons Ironite to your fertilizing schedule.
+If you want a quick boost in color, do consider adding some Pennington Ironite to your fertilizing schedule.
 And for those who grow flowers, fruit trees, and vegetables in their yards, the Lilly Miller product line is worth investigating.

 Comparing Pennington to Scotts in Summary

-Both Companies Make Good Products
+Both Pennington and Scotts Make Good Products